friedbrice/alloglot/README.md

   file: string

   /**
+   * The format of the annotations file.
-   * `json` for a top-level array of objects.
+   * `json` for a top-level array of annotation objects.
-   * `jsonl` for a newline-separated stream of objects.
+   * `jsonl` for a newline-separated stream of annotation objects.
+   * A path to an array of annotation objects for a top-level JSON object.
    */
-  format: 'json' | 'jsonl'
+  format: 'json' | 'jsonl' | Array<string>

   /**
-   * Mapping between properties of the JSON objects and properties of `Annotation`.
+   * Mapping between properties of a compiler-generated annotation object and properties of `Annotation`.
    */
   mapping: AnnotationsMapping
 }

 /**
- * Intermediate representation of compiler-generated JSON output and VS Code diagnostics.
+ * Intermediate representation of compiler-generated annotation object and VS Code diagnostics.
  */
 export type Annotation = {
   source: string